Zero mode-soliton duality and pKdV kinks in Boussinesq system for non-linear shallow water waves: Conclusions and discussions

-It will also be interesting to study in more detail the non-linear soliton-soliton scattering processes and the duality correspondence discussed above in the context of the quasi-integrable KdV models \cite{jhep20}.
+It would also be interesting to study in more detail the non-linear soliton-soliton scattering processes and the duality correspondence discussed above in the context of the quasi-integrable KdV models \cite{jhep20}.
 The relevance of these ideas to the set of Boussinesq-type systems and their related nonlinear shallow water wave equations deserve to be analyzed in the lines above.
+In particular, some extensions and generalizations of the KdV model have been appeared in the treatment of shallow water waves with non-planar bottom topography as boundary conditions, see e.g. \cite{cheng1} and references therein.

-Important topics scarcely covered in the recent literature on the so-called bulk-interface correspondence are the non-hermiticity and nonlinear effects on the topology.
-We will report on these topics in the future.
+Important topics scarcely covered in the recent literature on the so-called bulk-interface correspondence are the non-hermiticity and nonlinear effects on the topology, as discussed recently in \cite{nonher1} in the context of non-hermitian Toda models coupled to spinor fields.
+Another avenue worthy of investigation due its relevance in many applications would be the fractional derivative modifications of the Boussinesq systems and their related pKdV-type equations in order to examine the bulk-interface relationship in that scenario.
+Recently, certain analytical methods have been proposed in order to deal with fractional derivative $\phi^4$ model with kink-type solitons and related pseudo-hyperbolic systems \cite{gasmi, sadeq}.
+We will report on these important topics in the future.

+Finally, at this point one must distinguish between the true solitons of integrable systems, such as the bright and kink solitons of the integrable KdV and pKdV models, respectively, from the solitary waves like the kink of the non-integrable $\phi^4$ model.
+The true solitons of integrable systems undergo elastic collisions, and the only outcome of two-soliton collision being a phase shift.
+However, in the context of some deformations of integrable systems, the so-called quasi-integrable models, the behavior of their solitary waves resemble to the solitons of their undeformed counterparts, such that the models exhibit infinite towers of asymptotically conserved charges.
+So, further investigations are needed to uncover the bulk-boundary correspondence in the Boussinesq systems incorporating quasi-integrable deformations of the potential KdV \cite{pkdv1}.

 {\bf Acknowledgements}

 We thank A. C. R. do Bomfim, L. F. dos Santos, M. Iglesias, E. Rojas and C. Murga for useful discussions.